MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 > [!div class="mx-imgBorder"]
 > ![Create a report using the New Report feature.](media/excel/team-ribbon-new-report.png)

-To learn more, see [Create Excel reports from a work item query](/previous-versions/azure/devops/report/admin/create-status-and-trend-excel-reports).
+For more information, see [Create Excel reports from a work item query](/previous-versions/azure/devops/report/admin/create-status-and-trend-excel-reports).

 ## Resolve publishing errors